 For the single dwelling element (59% of our average dwelling) a building structure has been modelled taking a cross section of commonly used construction techniques.
 In this instance, the data was obtained for U.S.A.
 The U.S.A makes up the largest proportion of new housing in the developed world and is considered to represent a fair “average house.”
 Construction techniques are unlikely to differ significantly enough to impact on the overall modelling, whilst brick houses may be more common in the U.K. and Germany, timber framing is far more prevalent in Japan and Sweden.

-A similar approach was taken with windows, internal walls, floors and roof the vast majority of those installed in new builds across America and Europe are double glazed and allowances have also been made for the smaller proportions of other window framing options currently in common use.
+A similar approach was taken with windows, internal walls, floors and roofs.
+The vast majority of those installed in new builds across America and Europe are double glazed and allowances have also been made for the smaller proportions of other window framing options currently in common use.

-Existing data has been used for operational energy, arguably new build data would be preferable, total existing data is generally a lot more robust (and readily available).
-Whilst new build energy figures were available for some countries the figures tend to be from modelling completed for regulatory purposes and are therefore theoretical.
-In many countries there is a perceived “performance gap” between modelling results and actual consumption mainly due to differences in occupant behaviour but also limitations in software and methodologies used for the modelling.
+Existing data has been used for operational energy, and arguably new build data would be preferable, but total existing data is generally a lot more robust (and readily available).
+Whilst new build energy figures were available for some countries, the figures tend to be from modelling completed for regulatory purposes and are therefore theoretical.
+In many countries there is a perceived “performance gap” between modelling results and actual consumption mainly due to differences in occupant behaviour, but also because of limitations in software and methodologies used for the modelling.
 The hope is that there will be continued industry effort towards monitoring of new build housing performances.
-Until further data in this area is available, by taking existing housing data, we have a robust snapshot of how average buildings are currently performing.
+Until further data in this area is available, we have a robust snapshot of how average buildings are currently performing by taking existing housing data.